top of page

 What is a Foam Roller?

 A foam roller is, what a lot of fitness professionals refer to as, “the poor man’s massage.”
 When choosing a foam roller, product density is very important.
 Foam rolling simulates a deep tissue massage by working out the tension in your hard working muscles and providing a release for the outer sack of your muscles, also known as the fascia; hence the technical name for foam rolling: self-myofascial release (or SMR).
-If the foam is too soft, less than adequate tissue massage is applied.
+If the foam roller is too soft, less than adequate tissue massage is applied.
 On the other hand, if the foam is too hard, bruising and more advanced soft-tissue trauma may occur, leading to further restriction, initiation of the inflammatory process, decreased range of motion, pain, and decreased performance.
-I use a combination of tools with my clients from soft and firm foam rollers, to Lacrosse balls and PVC pipes you may find at your local hardware store.
+I use a combination of tools with my clients from a soft and firm foam roller, to lacrosse balls, tennis balls, massage ball, massage gun and PVC pipes you may find at your local hardware store.

 How does a Foam Roller work?